 Kershaw tosses 2-hit ball over 5 innings and Dodgers beat Giants 7-0

+Pitching on six days' rest with a velocity no longer matching his prime years, Clayton Kershaw still is finding ways to win for the Los Angeles Dodgers.

-Clayton Kershaw pitched two-hit ball over five innings, Mookie Betts hit a two-run double that set a record of 105 RBIs for a leadoff hitter, and the Los Angeles Dodgers beat the San Francisco Giants 7-0 on Saturday night.
+The 35-year-old left-hander tossed two-hit ball over five innings, Mookie Betts hit a two-run double that set a record of 105 RBIs for a leadoff hitters and the Dodgers beat the San Francisco Giants 7-0 on Saturday night.

-The NL West champion Dodgers earned their 95th win of the season and 15th shutout, tied for second in the major leagues behind Seattle's 16.
+The NL West champion Dodgers clinched a first-round bye in the postseason.
+They earned their 95th win and 15th shutout, tied for second in the major leagues behind Seattle's 16.

+Kershaw (13-4) struck out five and walked two in winning his 210th game, breaking a tie with Don Drysdale for second on the Dodgers' career list behind Don Sutton's 233.

-Betts' RBIs are the most by a leadoff hitter, two more than Charlie Blackmon's 103 for Colorado in 2017.
+Betts' RBIs are the most by a leadoff hitter in a single season, two more than Charlie Blackmon's 103 for Colorado in 2017.
 Betts' double in the eighth extended the lead to 7-0.

+"There's been a lot of great leadoff hitters and for him to be number one is pretty remarkable," Dodgers manager Dave Roberts said.
+"It seems like every night we're eclipsing milestones as individuals."

 J.D.
-Martinez hit his 31st home run and added a two-run double.
+Martinez hit his 31st home run and added a two-run double after fouling a ball off near his ankle.
 The Dodgers could have three players with 100 RBIs for the first time since moving to Los Angeles in 1958.
 Max Muncy has 103, and Martinez (98) and Freddie Freeman (96) are approaching triple digits with seven games remaining.

 Freeman got his major league-leading 57th double of the season in the fifth, driving in Austin Barnes.
 Muncy's RBI single extended the lead to 5-0.